Fred Stein: Paris

-War
+World War II

 When France declared war on Germany in 1939, Stein was put in an internment camp for enemy aliens near Paris.
 Later, in the confusion of the Nazis’ approach to Paris, he escaped and made his way south, hiding in isolated farmhouses.
 He sent word through underground channels to his wife Lilo, alone in now-occupied Paris with their one-year-old girl, to meet him.
 Posing as a French national, she maneuvered her way through German controls, obtained a safe-conduct, and was reunited with Stein in a secret location.
-They made their way to Marseille by hiding in the bathrooms of trains; in Marseille they obtained danger visas through the Emergency Rescue Committee.
+They made their way to Marseille by hiding in the bathrooms of trains.
+In Marseille they obtained danger visas through the Emergency Rescue Committee.
 On May 7, 1941, the three boarded the SS Winnipeg, one of the last boats to leave France.
 They carried only the Leica, some prints, and the negatives.

-New York
+New York City

-In the freedom of New York, the energy of the city infused Stein's work.
+In the freedom of New York City, the energy of the city infused Stein's work.
 He added the medium-format Rolleiflex, which takes pictures in a square format.

-The city's cultural mix fit perfectly with his talents and concerns.
-He took to the streets and ranged from Harlem to Fifth Avenue, invigorated by the bustle and variety of the New World.
-He loved the American spirit; and as an outsider, he came to the various ethnic areas without preconceived ideas.
-He was able to see in the residents a style, humor and dignity that seems fresh, even today, as evidenced in "Little Italy" 1943.
+The city's cultural mix fit with his talents and concerns.
+He took to the streets ranging from Harlem to Fifth Avenue, invigorated by the bustle and variety of the New World.
+He loved the American spirit; and as an outsider, he approached the various ethnic areas without preconceived ideas.
+He was able to see in the residents a fresh style, humor and dignity as evidenced in "Little Italy" 1943.